EPeillard/academic-website/content/project/surrearisme/index.md

 ---
 title: SurréARisme
 subtitle: Exploring Perceptual Realism in Mixed Reality using Novel Near-Eye Display Technologies
 date: 2022-04-20T07:54:23.385Z
-summary: |-
-  A joint program with University of Tokyo to design new rendering techniques to provide better representations of objects in Augmented Reality.
+summary: A joint program with University of Tokyo and Centrale Nantes to design new rendering techniques to provide better representations of objects in Augmented Reality.
 draft: false
 featured: false
 tags: